DaystateRebel/FXChrony_M5STICK_PLUS/README.md

 Instructions to start with Arduino IDE 'https://docs.m5stack.com/en/quick_start/m5stickc/arduino'

+If you don't know how to clone a repository use this link to download zip 'https://github.com/DaystateRebel/FXChrony_M5STICK_PLUS/archive/refs/heads/main.zip' and open .ino file in Arduino IDE.

 ## Required Board Definitions

 Before you can use this code, you need to have the M5 Stack board definitions installed in the Arduino IDE.
 To do this, follow these steps: